Lord of the Universe!

 When I nevertheless entered the synagogue, I found a community of worshippers who could not understand why I was hesitant to speak to You today.
 They probably thought I had taken leave of my senses.
-But I wondered whether it was they and not I who had the problem.
+But I wondered whether it was they and not I who were behaving irrationally.
 After all, isn’t my reaction the only sound one?
 How can one continue to speak to You after all that has happened?

 But then I thought, isn’t it wonderful that the worshippers are still prepared to come and speak to You, instead of throwing in the towel and deciding there is no longer any point in praising You?
 Doesn’t it show tremendous faith, in spite of it all?

-Perhaps we are simply hiding behind our prayers of praise, trying to escape the reality that You are a God Who not only seems to ignore us when we need You the most, but also causes earthquakes in which hundreds of thousands of people lose their lives, and brings upon us many diseases through which people suffer pain and die.
+Perhaps we are simply hiding behind our prayers of praise, trying to escape the reality that You are a God Who not only seems to ignore us when we need You the most, but also causes natural disasters, in which hundreds of thousands of people lose their lives, and brings upon us diseases through which people suffer and die.

-What astonishes me is that few people in the religious community seem to discuss this huge, religious, existential problem.
-Hardly anyone is asking why You allowed these murders to happen.
-Seemingly, not one person walked out of the synagogue grappling with a religious crisis.
+What astonishes me is that few people in the religious community seem to discuss this immense religious and existential problem.
+Hardly anyone asks why You allow these things to happen.
+Not one person walked out of the synagogue grappling with a religious crisis.
 Or, were they hiding their true thoughts and feelings, not daring to express them?

-As for me, I am not easily convinced by some of our great contemporary rabbis who claim that these murders are part of the chevlay Mashiach (birth pangs preceding the messianic age).
+As for me, I am not easily convinced by some of our great contemporary rabbis who claim that these atrocities are part of the chevlei hamashiach (the birth pangs preceding the messianic age).
 We’ve heard these claims all too often, for thousands of years, whenever Jews have been murdered.
-The words have lost much of their power.
-After all, throughout the years, the Messiah has regrettably not appeared.
+They have lost much of their power.
+After all, throughout the years, the Mashiach has regrettably not appeared.
 So I wonder whether this is wishful thinking to believe that this time he is really on his way.
 Oh, how I hope that I’m wrong!
 But why would these terrible events have to happen before we can enter the messianic age?

 And then I heard the most unusual eulogies given by family members of the victims, who spoke with such love about You, with enormous strength of belief in You.
 I stood in awe.
 They were speaking a language of such religious devotion that I felt ashamed not to grasp the quality of their souls.
 What do they know that I don’t?